ErnWong/dango-tribute/README.markdown

 I don't take pride in the quality of this codebase.
 It is full of hacks, non-idiomatic Bevy code, and more inefficient hacks.
 Be warned when looking through the code.

-The "dango" in question is a tribute to the [Dango Daikazoku](https://www.youtube.com/watch?v=XXDxZ0YGWG8) from Clannad.

-## Will I continue working on this?
+## Will I continue to work on this?

 No. I don't want to ruin the image of Clannad any further.
 Let's keep this as a small experiment.